Convert Abstract Class to Interface refactoring

 - If no conflicts are identified, the abstract class is converted into an interface with the same name, and modifiers of abstract members are changed accordingly.
 Otherwise, resolve conflicts.

-naming style for interfaces requires interface names to start
+By default, the naming style for interfaces requires interface names to start with

-Therefore, if you did not change the settings, the interface name will be highlighted as inconsistently named.
+I. Therefore, if you did not change the settings, the interface name will be highlighted as inconsistently named.
+Just press Alt+Enter and use the corresponding quick fix to rename the interface.

 This feature is supported in the following languages/technologies: